 Our BTM Lawyers personal injury team includes experienced motorcycle accident lawyers serving clients throughout BC, and in particular Port Moody, Coquitlam and Port Coquitlam.
 As your motorcycle accident lawyer, we’re approachable and in the Tri-Cities community.
 We can help guide you through your ICBC motorcycle claim to help you with your recovery.
-Here are some common questions and answers we receive from clients:

 What questions will my motorcycle accident lawyer ask me in our first meeting?

 You will be asked to provide dates, times, contacts and other specific crash information.
 After your consultation, if we mutually agree to represent your case as your motorcycle accident lawyer, this will help us with our investigations.
 Advice from an experienced motorcycle accident lawyer is necessary with serious injuries, often requiring treatment and rehabilitation: